junxit/us-congress-code/title-43/chapter-2/sec-31c.md

 ### Change of Name

 Committee on Resources of House of Representatives changed to Committee on Natural Resources of House of Representatives by House Resolution No. 6, One Hundred Tenth Congress, Jan.
 5, 2007.

+### Wage Rate Requirements

+For provisions relating to rates of wages to be paid to laborers and mechanics on projects for construction, alteration, or repair work funded under div.
+D or an amendment by div.
+D of Pub.
+L. 117–58, including authority of Secretary of Labor, see section 18851 of Title 42, The Public Health and Welfare.